The Vet Team

 Jack graduated from the University of Liverpool in 2010 before starting work in a large mixed practice on the Staffordshire-Derbyshire border.
 There he further developed his interest in equine work and in the summer of 2013 Jack moved down to Hampshire to take a job at the Liphook Equine Hospital.

-Jack joined Equivet as a full time member of the team in January 2015 and is currently studying towards his Certificate in Advanced Veterinary Practice.
+Jack joined Equivet as a full time member of the team in January 2015 and in 2019 after several years of studying attained his Certificate of Advanced Veterinary Practice in equine lameness diagnostics and therapeutics.
 Jack particularly enjoys equine lameness and poor performance investigation, wound management and parasitology.
 Jack is also the practice's primary endoscopy vet, being involved in all gastroscopy, tracheoscopy and (occasionally) cystoscopy procedures.
 Jack is more than happy to discus the ins and outs of these procedures with worried owners prior to them taking place as people can often have questions or concerns about what actually happens.

-When taking a break from the books he spends his time cycling, running and as quite a few people will be aware, baking.
+When taking a break from the books he spends his time cycling, wood working and as quite a few people will be aware, baking.

 Pippa Duncan BVetMed, MRCVS